Death of a Champion

 Patty found 85 acres of forested land in southern New Hampshire in one of those supermarket real estate advertising magazines.
 The land had been recently, respectfully, logged, and a pretty brook ran through the oak/hemlock woods for nearly the entire 2200 ft length of the lot.

-Deering, Hedgehog Mountain, is where we decided to call home, and where we built our timberpeg home (another of Patty’s dreams).
+Deering, Hedgehog Mountain, is where we decided to call home, and where we built our timberpeg home (another of Patty’s dreams) in 2011.

 Now, a bit over 10 years later, her dream of a glorious garden is being realized.
 A progression of flowers, early spring to late autumn has responded to near constant care: weeding, watering, thinning, dividing, moving about, and so on.

 The collateral effects of the garden include apart from, of course, the pure beauty, a refugium from an otherwise pretty crappy world, a whole bunch of pollinating insects and ruby throated hummingbirds.
-Butterflies, bees of all sorts, and the hummingbirds dip and zoom around the flowers finding pollen and nectar among the echinacea, lavender, bee balm, Joe Pye weed … and incidental St John’s Worts and evening primrose and lupins … the list just goes on!
-Caterpillars such as those of the glorious monarch butterfly find a good home here in all the milkweed that we leave untouched.
+Butterflies, bees of all sorts, and the hummingbirds dip and zoom around the flowers finding pollen and nectar among the echinacea, lavender, bee balm, Joe Pye weed … and St John’s Worts and evening primrose and lupins … the list just goes on!
+Caterpillars such as those of the glorious monarch butterfly find a good home here in all the untouched milkweed.

 Pollinator’s delight in Patty’s ggarden!